machineghost/Classy-Redux/README.md

 ### What are the constructors arguments for?

 A `ReducerBuilder` takes two arguments when it is instantiated: it's "state name", and it's initial state.
 The state name is only used if the optional `StoreBuilder` (see below) is used.
-The initial state can be an object which will serve as the initial state of the reducer, if no state is passed in.
-If an initial state object is not provided `{}` we be used as the reducers initial state.
+The initial state is the object which will serve as the initial state of the reducer, if no state is passed in to it.
+If an initial state object is not provided `{}` will be used as the reducer's initial state.

 ### What about immutability or pre/post-processing?